 Making the dough in the food processor.

-Combine the flours, psyllium powder, nutmeg, and salt in the bowl of the food processor to combine and aerate the flours.
+Combine the flour, psyllium powder, nutmeg, and salt in the bowl of the food processor to combine and aerate the flours.

 Turn out onto a dry, clean surface.